By: Robert Avsec, Executive Fire Officer

 How do we make the change normal?

 I know this is going to sound crazy, but it’s fairly simple: Officers and senior firefighters need to model the new behavior on daily basis, every day.
 Sure they need policy and procedure and training to support them, but all of that means nothing if people aren’t seeing the new behavior or the new equipment being used as intended.
+People can check out assault charge lawyers in Mesa from here!

 Imagine how much sooner the regular use of SCBA would have come had the chief officers and company officers in the big fire